-Nothing Aunt Liesl or randfather said convinced me to home they were forced to take me with them.
-The next day, I carried the boots all the way up to the snow.
+Nothing Aunt Liesl or Grandfather said convinced me to return home; in the end they were forced to take me with them.
+The next day, I carried the boots all the way up to the snowline.
 Then I put them on and walked across the glacier.
-The snow on the glacier gave way under my feet, so it was possible to walk the stiff boots.
-Once we across, I took them off again.
+The snow on the glacier gave way under my feet, so it was possible to walk that section in the stiff boots.
+Once we traveled across the glacier, I took them off again.
 Standing on top of a mountain for the first time was a great feeling, but I think even then it was the actual process of climbing and descending that held my interest more than standing on the summit.

-When we home that evening, I had supper and went down to the to play with the other kids.
+When we arrived home that evening, I had supper and went down to the woodpile to play with the other kids.
 I gave the guy his boots back.
 They didn’t have a scratch on them, because I had only used them to cross the glacier.
 That was my first mountain.

 As a kid, I grew up with my grandparents.
-I my father and my mother had married another guy.
-At one point, when I was about eleven, she decided she wanted me back and I was sent to live with her, my stepfather and my seven halfbrothers and sisters.
-I hated for many reasons, one of which was that the mountains.
+I never met my father, and my mother had married another guy.
+At one point, when I was about eleven, she decided she wanted me back and I was sent to live with her, my stepfather and my seven half-brothers and sisters.
+I hated my new home for many reasons, one of which was that I was gone from the mountains.
 So after a few weeks, I ran away.
-I walked all the way back to Muhlbach, a distance of about k, which took me about two weeks, sleeping in ditches at night and finding food where I could.
+I walked all the way back to Muhlbach, a distance of about two hundred kilometres, which took me about two weeks, sleeping in ditches at night and finding food where I could.
 After that, I never left the mountains again.

 Grandfather was real a mountain man and he liked my drive for the mountains.
 Once when I was a teenager, I went to a climbing course in a different part of Austria.
-At the time everybody, including my grandfather, simply tied their climbing ropes around their waists.
+At the time, everybody, including my grandfather, simply tied their climbing ropes around their waists.
 At the climbing school I was taught that this was not safe.
 If you fell, the jerk on the rope could break your back or you could end up hanging upside down.
 They showed us how to tie in around our chests instead.
-My grandfather had already spent more than forty years in the business of mountaineering, but like a typical teenager, I came home and immediately told him that his way of tyingin was for the birds.
+My grandfather had already spent more than forty years in the business of mountaineering, but like a typical teenager, I came home and immediately told him that his way of tying-in was for the birds.

-Grandfather had bushy moustache and when he got angry that moustache would start to twitch.
+Grandfather had a bushy moustache and when he got angry that moustache would start to twitch.
 Well, the thing started to twitch.
 He was a tall man and I knew all about his temper, so I started to back off.
-Finally he spoke.
+Finally, he spoke.

 “Well, we’ll go down to the practice cliff and you show me,” he said.

-ff we went and I tied him in the way I’d been taught.
+Off we went and I tied him in the way I’d been taught.
 Then we just let ourselves hang there on the side of the cliff.
-We didn’t try to fall nto the rope or anything like that.
+We didn’t try to fall onto the rope or anything like that.
 He was hanging there and I was hanging there, just trying it out.
-He didn’t say anything the whole time or on the way home.
-A little while later though he finally spoke.
+He didn’t say anything the whole time or on the way home either.
+A little while later, though, he finally spoke.
 “Yup, you’re right.
 Your way is better.
-I’ll change”
+I’ll change.”